 When it comes to kitchen moves, you can’t go wrong with one that will start your mornings off on a happy, organized note: a coffee and tea station in a drawer.
 This was one of my first projects, and it brings my Type A-heart so much joy each time I open the drawer.

-You’ll start by cleaning out a drawer, preferably the one closest to your coffee maker.
+You’ll start by cleaning out a drawer, preferably the one closest to your coffee maker or water kettle.
 Then, invest in a few organizational pieces to hold tea bags and coffee accessories.
-I found long, thin organizers best for tea bags and a larger square organizer for coffee items like a milk frother and espresso machine accoutrements.
+I found long, thin organizers best for tea bags and a larger square organizer for coffee items like a milk frother and espresso machine accouterments.

 I also store coffee beans, a milk frothing pitcher, and measuring devices in the drawer.
 It’s a one-stop coffee station, hidden out of sight, and perfectly organized.